 - Easily create beautiful websites with the help of page builders like Elementor.
 Check Best Elementor Addons You Should Be Using Right Now!
 [90+ Best Elementor Addons Collection]

-Both Ghost and WordPress have their pros and cons.
+Both Ghost and WordPress have their pros and cons and we mentioned the most important of those in this ultimate Ghost vs WordPress.
 Ultimately it depends on you.
 What do you want from your CMS?
 They target different usage scenarios.
 If you want something simpler you should go with Ghost.

 However, if you want to explore, flourish your creativity, create stunning landing pages, test new theme or plugins – you should choose WordPress.
 You can start creating a WordPress blog within minutes by following the tutorial below.